pharmaR/riskassessment/README.md

 ### Installation
-The app is portable without code modifications.
+The application is portable without code modifications.
 It can be pulled from GitHub and run in any local environment.

 ### Deployment